 Components of Spanish Meatballs

 From the breadcrumbs to the tomato sauce, everything in this Spanish Meatball recipe is made from scratch.
 You could certainly adapt this recipe to fit your needs and your schedule by using canned tomatoes and pre-made breadcrumbs.
 However I highly encourage you to make this recipe as is at least once and see the difference!

 This recipe does have a fair amount of steps but I promise nothing is complicated at all!
 The breadcrumbs are literally from the same loaf that you will be serving later.
 The spicy tomato sauce is easy to make.
 Forming and searing the meatballs is actually pretty relaxing.

 Go ahead and make these for your next get together or dinner party.
 Let us know how you liked the recipe in the comment section down below.
+Be sure to follow us on Instagram and Pinterest as well.
 Enjoy!

 Other Recipes to Try

 Tapas Spanish Meatballs (Albondigas)

 - 1 tsp dried oregano

 - 2 tsp red pepper flakes